 Before you set sail, be aware of safety issues.
 Coral reefs grow near some islands and the trade winds may be unfavorable.
 Of course, the time of year is also a major factor to consider when sailing.
 Although the waters will be more pleasant from January through March, this is near the Caribbean's peak tourist season when prices are generally higher throughout the islands.
 July through November, however, bring the summer rains and hurricane season, which do not make for easy sailing.

-If you are just wanting to experience some time on the open water, without the complications and cost of sailing on your own you can take an excursion.
-Check out the table below to get names and phone numbers for area excursion providers.
+If you are just wanting to get out onto the water, without the stress and cost involved with renting a boat you can take an excursion.
+Wanting to know more about day sailing options?
+Check out the table that follows for contact phone numbers for area excursion services.

 |Black Princess Charters||(345) 949-0400||65 Capt Allies Road and Boltins Avenue - West Bay|